Kinto/kinto/docs/api/1.x/authentication.rst

 related to your Kinto instance.
 It uses a bit of cryptography and the value of the ``user_hmac_secret`` setting.

+In other words, every string provided in Basic Auth is valid, and leads to a unique user ID.

 .. note::

     Two Kinto instances using the same ``user_hmac_secret`` will